Grilled Octopus with Potatoes

 The outcome was amazing!
 The octopus turned out very tender and flavorful, while the potatoes and crispy pancetta added wonderful textures and smoky flavor!

-There are Two Simple Methods for Octopus Before Grilling:
+There are Two Methods for Tenderizing the Octopus Before Grilling:

-1. Braising: The most common way (and most restaurants use this method) is to braise it in the oven with olive oil, garlic, and parsley for about 1 to 2 hours, to tenderize the octopus before grilling.
+1.ย Braising:ย The most common way (and most restaurants use this method) is to braise it in the oven with olive oil, garlic, and parsley for about 2 to 3 hours, to tenderize the octopus before grilling.

-2. Boiling: Another way is to simply boil the octopus on the stove-top for about 45 to 60 minutes (or longer depending on the size) in water infused with wine, garlic, and peppercorns, mom’s trick to flavoring.
+2.ย Boiling:ย Another way is to simply boil the octopus on the stove-top for about 50 to 90 minutes (depending on the size) in water infused with vinegar, garlic, and peppercorns (our mom’s trick to flavoring).

 • Place the octopus directly onto your grill and cook it for a few minutes per side until it’s slightly charred and crispy.

-• Serve it with boiled sliced potatoes, cooked pancetta, and caramelized onions with a splash of lemon, olive oil, and capers.
-This grilled octopus dish is a flavorful seafood appetizer.
+• Serve it with boiled sliced potatoes, cooked pancetta, and caramelized onions with a splash of lemon, olive oil, and capers.ย This grilled octopus dish is a flavorful seafood appetizer or serve it as a side.

 The flavors are wonderful!
 You can enjoy it warm, room temperature, or chilled as an octopus salad!